 The costs of shipping furniture internationally

 One of the most important factors you need to consider when transporting your furniture to another country is, of course, how much the process will cost.
-There are many factors that inform this number:
+There are many factors that will influence this number:

-Just to have an idea about it, to transport a 20ft container from London to New York City costs around £2000.
+Just to have an idea about it, transporting a 20-ft container from London to New York City can cost around £2000.
 In this container, you can fit a whole two-bedroom house.
 However, if your house is bigger, you might need to pick a bigger unit for transportation, which will increase the price.
-The price also raises the further your furniture will have to travel.
+The price also rises the further your furniture will have to travel.
 The costs won’t be the same when moving from Florida to New York as when you are moving from the U.S. to Japan.

 Packing your furniture yourself

 After you create an inventory, it’s time to pick up some packing materials.
 Shipping furniture with international freight forwarding will introduce you to a whole new world of packing materials.
 It’s not only boxes and tape anymore.
 There are things that will secure your item, that will fix them in place – and much more!
 Make sure you do a thorough research into the subject and make an informed decision about what you will take with you.
 There are a number of things that you will need when shipping furniture internationally.
 One of the most important materials is the corrugated cardboard sheets.
 These are the sheets of cardboard that are thicker and tougher than the regular stuff.
 They are perfect for protecting your items.
 You can also use cardboard boxes, but make sure they are tough.
 The boxes can bounce around on long-distance trips – so you need firm material.